contextgeneric/cgp-patterns/content/error-wrapping.md

 and also a `Detail` value.
 It then wraps the detail inside the context error, and return `Self::Error`.

-To see how `CanWrapError` works in practice, we can redefine `LoadConfigJson` to use `CanWrapError` as follows:
+To see how `CanWrapError` works in practice, we can redefine `LoadJsonConfig` to use `CanWrapError` as follows:

 ```rust